DishantX/Bye-Bye-YouTube-Ads/README.md

 > In your browser, click the Tampermonkey icon in the toolbar and choose “Create a new script…”

-> In the editor that opens, delete any boilerplate content and paste in the entire Bye-Bye YouTube Ads code from the .js file or install from https://greasyfork.org/en/scripts/535271-bye-bye-youtube-ads
+> Install the script from https://greasyfork.org/en/scripts/535271-bye-bye-youtube-ads

 > Click File ▷ Save, or hit Ctrl+S to save the script in Tampermonkey.